sparolab/SKiD-SLAM/README.md

 ______________________________________________________________________

+# News
+* We submit our paper to the IEEE International Conference on Robotics and Automation (ICRA) 2025 Workshop.
-Code for SKiD-SLAM will be available after the review process.
+* Code for SKiD-SLAM will be available after the review process.

+# Contributing
+Hogyun Kim, Jiwon Choi, Juwon Kim, Geonmo Yang, Dongjin Cho, Hyungtae Lim, and Younggun Cho